Nitheesh-Parkala/Tasky-AppIn/README.md

 ## Demo

-You can check out a live demo of TaskyAppIn [https://nitheesh-parkala.github.io/Tasky-AppIn/](#).
+You can check out a live demo of TaskyAppIn [TaskyAppIn Demo](https://nitheesh-parkala.github.io/Tasky-AppIn/)